Freedom of Speech

 The constitutional right of free expression is powerful medicine in a society as diverse and populous as ours.
 It is designed and intended to remove governmental restraints from the arena of public discussion, putting the decision as to what views shall be voiced largely into the hands of each of us, in the hope that use of such freedom will ultimately produce a more capable citizenry and more perfect polity and in the belief that no other approach would comport with the premise of individual dignity and choice upon which our political system rests.

 These expansive rights of free speech bother many police officers, and other public officials.
 Contrary to the holdings of cases such as Cohen and Lewis, these officials not infrequently arrest persons for speaking their mind.
 In so doing, they violate Americans' right to freedom of speech.
 And in so doing, they can be successfully sued.

 Suing public officials is not easy.
 These lawsuits often last for many months, sometimes years.
 They are costly.
 However, upon concluding lawsuits such as these, Civil Rights Statutes allow successful plaintiffs to recover their legal fees and costs from the offending public officials.
 For these reasons, New Jersey lawyers are often willing to rely upon an eventual court-ordered fee award when handling freedom of speech cases.

-Allan Marain and Judson L. Hand are freedom of speech civil rights lawyers.
-They handle freedom of speech civil rights cases.
-They invite persons charged with or prosecuted for violations of their freedom of speech to call for a no-charge no-obligation conference.
+Allan Marain is freedom of speech civil rights lawyer.
+He handle freedom of speech civil rights cases.
+He invite persons charged with or prosecuted for violations of their freedom of speech to call for a no-charge no-obligation conference.